 On its website, MYJAR claims that bad credit doesn’t necessarily mean you will be declined for a loan.
 The lender takes other factors into account before making a decision.

 It states that all its credit options are short term.
-Because of this, it can offer a loan to anyone who has a regular income regardless of their credit score.
 Although this does not ensure that it will approve you for a loan.

 MYJAR is primarily concerned that you will be able to pay your loan back on time and that you can afford the repayments.